Positive Psychology Institute for Emerging Adults

-Positive and negative characteristics must be studied and targeted in treatment because they interact predicting clinical outcomes.
+Positive and negative characteristics must be studied and targeted in treatment because they interact in predicting clinical outcomes.
 Indeed, ill-developed positive characteristics and emotions predict psychological disorders beyond the presence of negative symptomatology.
-By promoting positive characteristics and by emphasizing how to live the best-life-possible, positive clinical psychology's treatment approach transcends business as usual psychotherapy.
-Using innovative assessments and interventions positive clinical psychology helps people function better—not just less bad!
+By promoting positive characteristics and by emphasizing how to live the best-life-possible, positive clinical psychology's treatment approach transcends business-as-usual psychotherapy.
+Using innovative assessments and interventions, positive clinical psychology helps people function better — not just less bad!
 This workshop teaches clinicians how to use positive clinical psychology to treat a variety of disorders and, equally important, how to help people thrive.

-Values drive everything—our choices, actions, habits, character and, ultimately, our destiny.
-Values clarification is a psychotherapeutic technique that helps people identify the values impacting their lives—for better or worse.
+Values drive everything — our choices, actions, habits, character, and, ultimately, our destiny.
+Values clarification is a psychotherapeutic technique that helps people identify the values affecting their lives — for better or worse.
 If someone's value system is undefined, it can cause anxiety and distress, especially when making crucial decisions.
 In this workshop, we will discuss how to clarify your core values, as well as highlighting the major distinction between intrinsic and extrinsic values.
-Attendees will leave our workshop appreciating the importance of value-congruent behavior bringing them one step closer to thriving.
+Attendees will leave our workshop appreciating the importance of value-congruent behavior, bringing them one step closer to thriving.

 Energy management is similar to time management.
-Though discussed less, mastering energy management is more critical to thriving than time management—especially when identifying and pursuing priorities.
+Though discussed less, mastering energy management is more critical to thriving than time management — especially when identifying and pursuing priorities.
 Like time, energy is finite.
 Allotting that energy to best align with one's priorities is essential for living your best-life-possible.
-In this workshop, attendees will learn how to filter one's priorities through a priority matrix, highlighting how to balance one's energy expenditure between what is urgent and what is important.
-Only when we harness the power of energy management—by prioritizing recharging and setting limits on draining people, places, and things—will we realize our dreams.
+In this workshop, attendees will learn how to filter their priorities through a priority matrix, highlighting how to balance their energy expenditure between what is urgent and what is important.
+Only when we harness the power of energy management — by prioritizing, recharging, and setting limits on draining people, places, and things — will we realize our dreams.

-Emerging adults live in a society that rewards them for being "go-getters"; doing as much work as possible while wearing negligent self-care as a badge of honor.
+Emerging adults live in a society that rewards them for being "go-getters" -- doing as much work as possible while wearing negligent self-care as a badge of honor.
 We believe this debilitating cultural message should be dismissed.
-Neglecting oneself can, and often does, create burnout—jeopardizing fulfilling one's fundamental physical, intellectual, emotional, and spiritual needs.
-In this workshop, attendees will learn how to effectively create windows of life-giving time—time to rest, rejuvenate, and recharge—and how to use these windows in ways that will actually give their bodies, minds, and souls the peace and nourishment they so desperately crave, and need.
+Neglecting oneself can, and often does, create burnout — jeopardizing fulfilling one's fundamental physical, intellectual, emotional, and spiritual needs.
+In this workshop, attendees will learn how to effectively create windows of life-giving time — time to rest, rejuvenate, and recharge — and how to use these windows in ways that will give their bodies, minds, and souls the peace and nourishment they so desperately crave, and need.

 Assertiveness entails standing up for yourself or others in a calm, firm, respectful way, without being aggressive or domineering.
 Finding the courage to advocate for oneself is a difficult, yet crucial skill to thrive.
-Being a "yes man" or "yes woman" will create unnecessary resentment, anger, anxiety, and depression.
+Being a "yes person" will create unnecessary resentment, anger, anxiety, and depression.
 Being assertive is immensely helpful, often building self-esteem and self-confidence.
-In this workshop, attendees will learn skills to balance courage with consideration—like having proper body language, communicating honestly and directly, and lowering one's anxiety with exposure to difficult interactions—to set appropriate boundaries and achieve one's goals.
+In this workshop, attendees will learn skills to balance courage with consideration — like having proper body language, communicating honestly and directly, and lowering one's anxiety with exposure to difficult interactions — to set appropriate boundaries and achieve one's goals.

 Focusing on and appreciating life's simple aspects helps people create meaningful lives.
 The simple things in life often bring us the most joy, stripping away the nonessential and focusing time and energy on what matters most.
 There are several benefits to practicing simplicity in life, including having less stress and fatigue, achieving a healthy work-life balance, strengthened overall health, improved finances, and learning more about one's self.
 In this workshop, attendees will learn the importance of simplicity and practical tips for how to create lives filled with peace, zest, joy, clarity, and happiness.